 Senior Community Mental Health Practitioner

-We are looking for someone to help build the team further, upon the successful work it has already done following its re-design and with the exciting on -going work linked to the New Community Service Framework & the Primary Care Networks
+The Tiverton Core Adult Community Mental Health Team is looking to recruit a permanent Band 6 Senior Mental Health Practitioner.
+The successful candidate will be joining a dynamic, motivated and skilled team.
+We are looking for someone to help build the team further, upon the successful work it has already done following its re-design and with the exciting on -going work linked to the New Community Service Framework & the Primary Care Networks.

 Main duties of the job

 You will be passionate about making a difference to peoples lives.
-You will directly support people in their ongoing recovery, managing a defined and complex caseload and providing expert assessment and treatment which fully involves families and carers where appropriate.
+You will directly support people in their ongoing recovery, managing a defined and complex caseload on a care-coordination basis, providing expert assessment and treatment which fully involves families and carers where appropriate.

 We not only recruit employees based on their qualifications & experience - we recruit individuals who possess and demonstrate the behaviours which underpin the core values of our organisation.
 These values include such attributes as showing a commitment to quality of care, improving lives of others, giving respect, dignity & compassion.
 We can bring those values to life in our everyday tasks by giving a smile; making time for people; challenging ourselves & others, & being open to new ideas.